rsolano60/AntGuardian/README.md

 pip install paramiko
 ```
 ### Setup
-Input these 3 variables in script file AntGuardian.py
+Input these 3 variables in script file AntGuardian.py; ipList, USER and PASS

+by replacing the examples with the real values inside quotes

+These should match the Ip, Username and Password of all your miners (username and password is root by default)

+You can add or remove miners to ipList as you need
 ```sh
 #SETUP:
 ipList = ('192.168....','192.168....','192.168....') #your miners, must have the same root password